Quick Exit (ESC)

 Complaint

-When someone reports they are unhappy or upset about something they think is wrong or unfair.
+When someone reports they are dissatisfied or upset about the actions of an institution or individual

 Confidential

-Something kept secret and not shared with others.
+Something kept private and not shared with a third party without consent

 Consent